-This manual provides information regarding the hardware features, installation and configuration of the RAID subsystem.
-This document also describes how to use the storage management software.
+This manual provides information regarding the hardware features, installation and configuration of the 42 Bays RAID Subsystem document also describes how to use the storage management software.
 Information contained in the manual has been reviewed for accuracy, but not for product warranty because of the various environment/OS/settings.
 Information and specifications will be changed without further notice.